 This poster predicts the consequences of rising temperatures and how they affect food safety, health, fauna and tourism.
 Photo Credit: The Ministry of Environment.

 Timo starts drawing lines depicting winds on the blackboard, in order to show the changes that have happened to winds from the West.

 “As humans we adjust for a certain time but birds and plants are getting confused already.
 The birds used to fly with the western winds to warmer places during the winter.
 However, they now struggle to find the wind and can miss one month of flying, which in a bird-life is a matter of life or death.
 And the plants’ circle of life also get confused by warmer weather,” says Timo.

 The project was part of the integrated marine and inland water management programme, of which the objective is to reduce human and ecosystem vulnerability to climate change.
 The project team cooperated with the Norwegian Directorate for Civil Protection (DSB) which contributed with their experience of integrating climate change adaptation into civil protection and emergency management.

-“We arranged great study trips to Bergen and Voss for inspiration and to see some examples of good adaptation.
+“We arranged study trips to Bergen and Voss for inspiration, and got to see some great best practice examples to adaption.
 We hope the strategy will contribute a long-lasting impact on all sectors, not just on paper,” says Timo.